bullhorn/rest-api-docs/source/includes/_services.md

 * approvingUser
   * This will be set to the CorporateUser who made the service call.
 * dateApproved
-  * This will be set to the timestamp of request.
+  * This will be set to the timestamp of the request.
 * requestStatus
   * This will be set to the localized value stored in the `placementApprovalStatus` private label attribute.